jamespooley/brain-age-prediction/notes/literature-review.md

 * Many psychiatric conditions now viewed as neurodevelopmental disorders.
 * The promise of mental "growth charts" is personalized "interventions at the developmental trajectory itself, rather than at cross-sectional symptoms."
 Focusing on the trajectory rather than the symptoms is important since clinical signs and symptoms often appear "relatively late in the disease process."
+* "cross-sectional and longitudinal effects in neuro-anatomical measurements are relatively small, making them easily obscured by distortions arising from patient and subject movement.
+In addition to lowering sensitivity, motion can also introduce systematic bias into statistical comparisons, since groups are commonly defined according to behavioral, clinical, and developmental variables that relate to differing levels of movement during data collection" [[source]](http://lcn.salk.edu/publications/Revelant%20Publications/Brown%20-%20Prospective%20motion%20correction%202010.pdf)
 * Obtaining and working with longitudinal datasets involving neonatal, infant, pediatric, and adolescent populations is challenging, and even more so when dealing with subpopulations with psychiatric conditions.